LEARNAcademy/syllabus/react/state.md

 Next we need to display our initial count of 0.
 The count will start at 0 but since the value of the count will change with each click, we must be able to update the count value.
 This is a very common problem to have in React so there are some tools available that handle this kind of situation.
 We need to make our count a state variable.

-The `useState` method is how we create state variables. `useState` will
+The `useState` hook method is how we create state variables. `useState` will

 1. create the variable,
 2. create a method that can be used to update the value,